tournament-js/ffa-tb/README.md

 Given the perfect fit of model and physical reality of the situation, this is were this module shines over plain `FFA`.

-You could technically still choose not to model this inside the module, and just present a final score that the final standings manually computed, i.e. the top 4 proceed + the winner of the tiebreaker match.
-E.g. if the scores were `[10,9,8,7,6,6,6,3,2,1]` and the tie resolver `[3,2,1]`, you could just score the match as `[10,9,8,7,6,5,4,3,2,1]` and gloss over the details.
+You could technically still choose not to model this inside the module, and present an amalgamated final score that combine the score the tiebreaker yourself; i.e. if the scores were `[10,9,8,7,6,6,6,3,2,1]` and the tie resolver `[3,2,1]`, you could just score the match as `[10,9,8,7,6,5,4,3,2,1]` and gloss over the details.

-This seems silly though.
+Doing so would be a little silly though.
 This module will formalize manual tiebreaking processes, provide transparency, and can limit the time needed for organizers to work out this kind of stuff.

 ## Installation
 Install from npm: